Arch Linux - Installation

 Network configuration

-Create /etc/hostname and add a line with the desired hostname <hostname>
+Create /etc/hostname and set the desired hostname <hostname>

 /etc/hostname